Alan Yuille: Research

 Yuille develops mathematical models of vision and cognition that enable computers to reconstruct three-dimensional structures based on images or videos.
 His research interests include computational models of vision, mathematical models of cognition, medical image analysis, and artificial intelligence and neural networks.
 He directs the Computational Cognition, Vision, and Learning (CCVL) research group at Johns Hopkins University.
 Yuille and the CCVL develop models for designing artificial vision systems to provide assistance for people with vision impairments; computational models of biological vision; computational models of cognition to study how humans and animals perform tasks such as learning and reasoning; and models for machine learning to interpret medical images.

-Yuille is currently working on The Felix Project (named after the fictional potion Felix Felicis, which, in the world of Harry Potter, brings drinkers unusually good luck).
+Yuille is working on The Felix Project (named after the fictional potion Felix Felicis, which, in the world of Harry Potter, brings drinkers unusually good luck).
 The project aims to use deep learning to improve early detection of pancreatic cancer by training computers to recognize it in CT scans and magnetic resonance images.
 Yuille and collaborators are attempting to develop algorithms to interpret CT and MR images of the pancreas and distinguish between a normal pancreas and a pancreas with a range of pathologies including tumors.